 What are the employer and employee contributions?

-All three benefit programs provide for contributions by you as well as the college.
 Your contributions will be made on a before-tax basis (federal taxes only) through payroll deduction, throughout your active membership.

 3% for $45,000 or less

 3.5% for $45,001 - $55,000

 All new employees must use the SUNY online enrollment and management system at retirementatwork.org/suny.
 Please refer to the ERS enrollment guide (PDF) for instructions.

 You must also complete the ERS Membership Application and return it to the Employee Benefits Office.

 ERS Tier VI Membership Application (PDF)

 For further information and/or assistance with the enrollment process, please contact the Employee Benefits Office.

 The State University of New York provides employees with the opportunity to save for their retirement through the SUNY Voluntary 403(b) Tax-Deferred Annuity Program (PDF) and the NYS Deferred Compensation Plan.

 Participating in a tax-deferred voluntary savings plan is a great way to build your retirement savings and reduce current taxes.